-Have you ever wondered what does“Going Paperless” mean?
-This concept was brought into the business world not too long ago, meaning that a lot of people are still getting familiar with it, so don’t worry if you don’t understand it 100% yet.
-By the end of this post, “Going Paperless” won’t be a strange notion for you anymore.
-Want to know more about the world of Travel & Expense?
-Check out our blog category “T&E for dummies”, for more tutorials and didactic articles.
+Have you ever wondered what it means to “Go Paperless”?
+This notion was introduced into the corporate world not long ago, which means that many people are still getting acquainted with it, so don’t be concerned if you don’t comprehend it completely.
+“Going Paperless” will no longer be a foreign concept for you by the conclusion of this post.
+Do you want to learn more about the world of Travel and Expense?
+More tutorials and didactic pieces may be found in our blog category “T&E for Dummies.”

 As the name suggests, “Going Paperless” is a term that was coined not so long ago to describe the processes of “reducing the amount of paper used in a business context, exchanging printed pages for digital documents especially in internal processes.”